seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 A mad woman?
 We are made, boys!

 **Gerald**
-And are you mad, good woman?
+And are you mad, good woman? /

 **Jailer's Daughter**
 / I would be sorry else.
-Give me your hand.
+Give me your hand. /

 **Gerald**
-/ Why?
+/ Why? /

 **Jailer's Daughter**
 / I can tell your fortune.
 You are a fool.
-Tell ten--I have pos'd him.
+Tell ten - I have pos'd him.
 Buzz!
 Friend, you must eat no white bread; if you do,
 Your teeth will bleed extremely.
 Shall we dance ho?
 I know you, y' are a tinker.
 Sirrah tinker,
-Stop no more holes but what you should.
+Stop no more holes but what you should. /

 **Gerald**
 / Dii boni!
-A tinker, damsel?
+A tinker, damsel? /

 **Jailer's Daughter**
 / Or a conjurer.
 Raise me a devil now, and let him play
-Qui passa o' th' bells and bones.
+Qui passa o' th' bells and bones. /

 **Gerald**
 / Go take her,
 And fluently persuade her to a peace.
-"Et opus exegi, quod nec Jovis ira, nec ignis"--
+"Et opus exegi, quod nec Jovis ira, nec ignis" -
-Strike up, and lead her in.
+Strike up, and lead her in. /

 **Second Country Folk**
 / Come, lass, let's trip it.